Table of Contents

 Abstract

-Both preimplantation genetic testing and prenatal testing are powerful tools to tackle the transmission of inherited disorders in families carrying the diseases from generation to generation.
-This article presents an overview of the current landscape of both methods and identifies the pros and cons of each of these reproductive options.
+Both preimplantation genetic testing (PGT) and prenatal diagnosis (PND) are powerful tools to tackle the transmission of inherited disorders carried by families from generation to generation.
+Here, we present an overview of the current landscape of both methods and identify the pros and cons of each of these reproductive options.
+In prenatal testing, non-invasive diagnostic methods have become available as an alternative for invasive diagnosis.
+Different genome sequencing strategies have now bee [...]

 Open Access Review